orstavik/JoiComponents/book/chapter7_style/styleCallback/a_HowTo_TraverseTheCssom.md

 However, processing the batch is well suited by choosing one direction, and tree order (top-down and left-to-right) is both simpler conceptually and practically.

-## Requirement #3: contained elements added during the same cycle should be run in the same cycle
+## Requirement #3: contained elements added during the same cycle are processed in the same cycle

+`styleCallback(..)` can alter the shadowDOM.
+That means that `styleCallback(..)` can not only
+a) alter a CSS property that is observed by `styleCallback(..)`, but also b) connect a new element that has its own `styleCallback(..)` to the DOM.
+When such an element is connected, it would be strange and unnecessary if this "adding of inner child" either caused an Error or was delayed until the next animation frame.
+Thus:

 Whenever elements with `styleCallback(..)` are added to the DOM beneath the element whose `styleCallback(..)` is currently being executed, they should be run in the same cycle.